RandomWireTechnologies/KeyforallEdison/README.md

 # KeyforallEdison
-The code running on an edison to link Keyforall th the internet
+The code running on an edison to link Keyforall to the internet